 I remember wondering while pregnant with Henry if we would still use our Membership once we had a baby.
 Turns out, we actually used it even more!
-Since we weren’t going out on as many dates or heading to Center City as much as we did prior to being parents, Grounds for Sculpture because an even more regular weekend destination for us.
+Since we weren’t going out on as many dates or heading to Center City as much as we did prior to being parents, Grounds for Sculpture became an even more regular weekend destination for us.
 And as our family grew, we’ve continued the tradition.
 Turns out, our “Date Spot” works just as well for our “Family Days.”
-(Though we do save our dinners at Rat’s for nights out kids-free!)

 So have your heard of Grounds for Sculpture?
 Have you been there?